zelihaasag/Dissertation-Codes/Dissertation Code Files/README.md

 This repo consists of the models, utility_functions and all necessary notebooks for each model to run the models in the thesis.

-To run this code, you will need to install: numpy, sklearn, matplotlib, spikeextractors, spiketoolkit, spikesorters, spikewidgets, spikecomparison, MEArec, torch, torchvision, h5py, fastprogress, argparse, warnings, pandas.
+To run this code, you will need to install: NumPy, sklearn, matplotlib, spikeextractors, spiketoolkit, spikesorters, spikewidgets, spikecomparison, MEArec, torch, torchvision, h5py, fastprogress, argparse, warnings, pandas.
 All the code is based on python 3.

 The helpful files for the code:

 * **models** file includes the exponential decay and monopolar model for running exponential decay-VAE and monopolar-VAE.
-* **utility_functions** file is used for data augmentation and visualitations of the results for exponential decay-VAE and monopolar-VAE.
+* **utility_functions** file is used for data augmentation and visualizations of the results for exponential decay-VAE and monopolar-VAE.

 The following notebooks are required for each model: